Laurence F. Renehan

 Laurence F. Renehan (1797–1857) was an Irish historian, author, administrator and Roman Catholic priest who served as president of St Patrick's College, Maynooth from 1845 to 1857.

 Renehan conducted extensive research on the history of Catholicism in Ireland.

 Biography

-Renehan was born in 1797 at Longford Pass in the parish of Gurtnahoe, Tipperary.
+Renehan was born in 1797 at Longford Pass in the parish of Gurtnahoe, County Tipperary.
 He was educated first at Freshfield and then at Kilkenny.
-In September 1819, Renehan entered St. Patrick's College as a student for the Archdiocese of Cashel to study logic.
+In September 1819, Renehan entered St Patrick's College as a student for the Archdiocese of Cashel to study logic.
 In 1825, Renehan was elected a Dunboyne student.
 On 15 September 1825, Renehan was appointed junior dean, and a few weeks later was ordained a priest.